dojo/framework/docs/en/routing/supplemental.md

 # Outlets

-An outlet represents a visual location of an application that renderers different content depending which route has been matched.
+An outlet represents a visual location of an application that renderers different content depending on which route has been matched.
 Using outlets reduces boilerplate required compared to using routes, multiple routes can be associated to the same outlet to more naturally and accurately structure the application output.

 Consider a typical application layout which includes a left side menu and a main content view that depending on the route has a right hand side bar: